kennguyen01/kennguyen01.github.io/_drafts/explanation-of-magic-in-the-witcher.md

 ---
-title: Definitions of Magic in the Witcher
+title: Explanation of Magic in The Witcher
 date:
 categories: rants
 ---